Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Illustrative Example

-The structural constraints on $K$ can be stated as Initialize the controller gain as which stabilizes the closed-loop system with a cost of $3.2970 \times 10^{-2}$.
-Fig.~\ref{fig:cost2} and Fig.~\ref{fig:norm2} show the changes of the cost and the norm during 5 iterations in the optimization, and similar performance is observed as in Example 1.
-After 5 iterations, the cost is given by $2.1295\times 10^{-2}$ with a norm of $7.6375 \times 10^{-1}$, and the optimal controller gain is given by
+In this example, the initialized controller gain is set as which stabilizes the closed-loop system with a cost of $1.4480 \times 10^{3}$.
+Besides, the iteration number is set as 10 and the initial condition is $x_0= ^T$.
+In the proposed data-driven method, Fig.~\ref{fig:cost2} and Fig.~\ref{fig:norm2} show the changes of the cost and the norm during 10 iterations in the optimization.
+After 10 iterations, the cost is given by $8.2534\times 10^{2}$ with a norm of $5.6196 \times 10^{-5}$, and the optimal controller gain is given by With $x_0= ^T$ and the optimal gain matrix, the system response is shown in Fig.~\ref{fig:response2}.

-Thus here in these two examples, it can be seen that our proposed methodology rather effectively and successfully provides suitable solutions to these problems of a controller design problem with a single input and a single zero-element constraint, and also a controller design problem with multiple inputs and multiple zero-element constraints.
+To further demonstrate the effectiveness and superiority of the proposed method, a model-based constrained linear quadratic optimization method~\cite{geromel1982optimal} is used in this study as the comparative method.
+It is worthwhile to note that, for the model-based constrained linear quadratic optimization method, the knowledge of the system model is needed when calculating the controller gain.
+Thus, in this case study, the nominal system is used to calculate the result of the controller gain, which is further applied to the actual perturbed system to observe the performance.
+With the comparative model-based method, all the settings regarding the initial gain and iteration number remain the same as those in the proposed data-driven method for the sake of fairness.
+After 10 iterations, the result of the controller gain is given by and the cost is given by $1.2060\times 10^{3}$ with a norm of $3.0566 \times 10^{-3}$.
+With the determined controller gain, the system response is illustrated in Fig.~\ref{fig:response2compare}.

+Comparing the two methods, it can be easily seen that the cost with the proposed data-driven method is significantly lower than the one with the comparative model-based method, and the performance of the proposed data-driven method is obviously better than the one of the comparative model-based method.
+The reasonable explanation of the phenomena is that, the optimum of the result highly relies on the system model with the model-based linear quadratic optimization methods; while with the data-driven approach, the optimal solution is attained only from the data rather than the system model.
+As a result, the superiority over the model-based approach is demonstrated over the model-based approach in situations of significant model uncertainties.